CIPARLAB/CIPARLAB/README.md

 This is the official repository of the CIPAR LAB.
 Here you can find the code and the data of the experiments conducted in the lab.
 Link to our website: [website](https://sites.google.com/uniroma1.it/cipar-labs/home)

+ - we are working on Renewable energy, Battery Management System, and Energy forecasting.
+ - Computer Vision

 ![logo_2](https://github.com/CIPARLAB/CIPARLAB/assets/158594752/3fccdc29-bd9f-486a-91f9-cb258f3b041e)